 After you’ve analyzed your results, this is where you truly start to see the puzzle of SEO fitting together.
 If your organic traffic is low, is it possible you’re not optimizing your content for keywords customers are looking for?
 Perhaps you need to produce more content to improve your indexing and visibility.

 If your click-through rate isn’t up to par, are you providing enough value to interest potential visitors?
 Do you have an alarmingly high bounce rate?
 Maybe there’s an issue with the quality of your content.

-When it comes down to it, you want to add value with the content that you’re producing.
+When it comes down to it, you want to add value to the content that you’re producing.
 You want to generate engagement from users to try your services, pick up the phone and get in touch.
 A solid SEO strategy isn’t a simple, cold algorithm — it’s a living, breathing methodology for judging your success with consumers.
 It’s an incredibly complex, ever-changing field that encourages websites to produce top-quality content, format and organize their material optimally and keep up to date with the results.

 Need help refining your SEO game plan, or looking for a place to start?
 Contact us today!